 - your employer may agree to make some changes to help you return

-- if your health condition no longer affects your ability to do your normal duties, you may be able to return even though you've only partly recovered
+- if your health condition no longer affects your ability to do your normal duties, you may be able to return, even though you've only partly recovered

-- working different hours temporarily
+- having you work different hours temporarily

-- doing different duties or tasks
+- giving you different duties or tasks

 Depending on your job, you may need to meet other requirements before you can return to work.
 For example, DVLA rules will apply if you drive: